earkevin11/Azure-Firewall-Service/README.md

 # Azure-Firewall-Service

+# What is Azure Firewall?
+- It is a managed, cloud-based service that protects the Azure Virtual Network resources.
+- It's fully stateful firewall-as-a-service.
+- By default, Azure Firewall blocks traffic.

 # Why would we use the Azure Firewall Service?
 - Azure Firewall looks at inbound/outbound traffic and understand if they are secure requests.
 - Companies will use a Azure firewall to protect endpoints from attacks